stellar/packages/README.md

 **reminder:** the SDF horizon cluster does not have an SLA!

-How you achieve this **highly available environment** is dependent on your internal infrastructure.
-Using managed services such as AWS (ELB,RDS,EC2) and other cloud providers will greatly simplify your environment.
+How you achieve this **distributed environment** is dependent on your internal infrastructure.
+If possible, using managed services such as AWS (ELB,RDS,EC2) or other cloud providers will greatly simplify your environment.

 Given this, the following principles should apply to most hosting environments.

  * distribute the Horizon service across multiple **load-balanced** instances (ELB,EC2)
  * only `ingest` on 1 horizon node
  * run a dedicated **non-validating** `stellar-core` instance which the Horizon cluster will connect to and ingest from
- * run a highly available [PostgreSQL cluster](https://www.postgresql.org/docs/9.5/static/high-availability.html) (RDS) for each of the required databases (`stellar`,`horizon`)
+ * run a highly available [PostgreSQL cluster](https://www.postgresql.org/docs/9.5/static/high-availability.html) ( or RDS) for each of the required databases (`stellar`,`horizon`)
+ * use a heartbeat ([Keepalived](https://github.com/acassen/keepalived)) to avoid `core-001` becoming a Single Point Of Failure
+   * during failover 2 services need to be updated, the `core-db` and `stellar-core` instance accessed by the Horizon nodes

 ![Generic Distributed Horizon Cluster](images/generic-distributed-horizon.png)